Panasonic G9 versus Panasonic GH5

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and January 2017.
 Both the G9 and the GH5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 20.2 megapixel.

 An illustration of the physical size and weight of the Panasonic G9 and the Panasonic GH5 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is somewhat larger (3 percent) than the Panasonic G9.
 Moreover, the GH5 is markedly heavier (10 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.